 Kickstart a Relationship Cold Email

-This email from Sidekick is simple, clear and well-thought out.
+This email from Sidekick is simple, clear, and well-thought-out.
 It isn’t designed to do anything fancy or win over celebrities to speak at your gig.
 Instead, it focuses on conversion rate — i.e., driving leads and relationships further down the sales pipeline.

 Take a look:

-This example is short, crisp and clear — exactly what you’d want in a B2B email.
+This example is short, crisp, and clear; exactly what you’d want in a B2B email.

 - The cold email campaign ends by asking for 15 minutes, a reassurance to a busy person.